2016 Scientific Innovations Award

 The University of Chicago

 Nitric oxide (NO), a gaseous chemical messenger, is a neuroprotective agent in the brain.
 It is vital to brain function, as controlled amounts are critical to triggering important signaling mechanisms.
 NO also causes neurodegeneration, as seen in conditions like stroke, Alzheimer’s, Parkinson’s, and dementias.
-We seek to spatiotemporally image NO within the living brain, using molecularly programmed DNA-based nanodevices, which would offer deep insights into mechanisms of neurodegeneration.
+Dr. Krishnan’s lab seeks to spatiotemporally image NO within the living brain, using molecularly programmed DNA-based nanodevices, which would offer deep insights into mechanisms of neurodegeneration.